one2nc/mongo-oplog-to-sql/ProblemStatement.md

 - Make sure while reading the file we process one oplog at a time.
 This will be helpful to you in further story where you would be getting data infinitely in stream.
 - You are expected to write the generated SQL statements in a file.
 You can compare your output file with our [example-output.sql](https://github.com/one2nc/mongo-oplog-to-sql/blob/main/example-output.sql).

+## Story 9 (reading oplogs from MongoDB)

+In the story 8, we are reading MongoDB oplogs from a JSON file.
+Now, we expect you to read the oplogs directly from MongoDB server and generate equivalent SQL statements.
+You should read the oplogs from MongoDb server until a user signal is given for termination.

+Write the generated SQL statements directly in relational database.

+Assumptions:

+- Assume Postgres as relational database for now when we are writing the generated SQL statements in relational database.

+Expectations:

+- As we might not get a specific set of data i.e data can come in stream mode with certain intervals.
+So make sure while reading oplogs from MongoDB server, we process one oplog at a time.
+- It should terminate reading from MongoDB only when a user signal (ctrl + c) is given.
+- As you have build the code where you are parsing oplogs from a JSON file and writing the generated SQL statements in a SQL file and also reading oplogs directly from MongoDb server and writing the generated SQL statements in a relational database.
+We expect you to enable your code in a such way that it can accept the possibility of reading the oplogs from MongoDB server or a JSON file and writing the generated SQL statements in a file or in relational database. i.e.:

+    JSON File → SQL File

+    JSON File → Relational database

+    MongoDB server → SQL File

+    MongoDB server → Relational database

 ## Instructions

 1. You will have to create a new repo in language of your choice (Java, Go, etc)